raskitoma/macarena/README.md

 1. Grab all NFT trade transactions for the wallets described in settings.ini using `python macarena1.py`
 2. Run `python macarena2.py` and `python macarena2b.py` to complete transaction data for all transactions in the database.
-3. Run `python macarena3.py` to obtain profit data for each of the wallets as csv files.
+3. Run `python macarena3.py` to obtain trx data for each of the wallets and get csv files.
+4. Run `python macarena4.py` to combine profit data correctly.

 > Repeat steps 1 and 2 to update transaction data for current or new wallets
+> Repeat steps 3 and 4 to update profit data for current or new wallets

+Extract data from DB to Excel and use pivot charts, etc.

+Get a better experience using something like Metabase.